manninenaj/HALO_lidar_toolbox/README.md

 2) 'windproduct' and 'typeof' are 'windbs' and 'Nbeams', respectively with N specifying the number of dbs beams (e.g. '3beams')

-The function calculates the dissipation rate of turbulent kinetic energy directly from vertical velocity variance with temporal resolution the vertical velocity statistics product is provided, and writes the results into a netcdf file.
+The function calculates the dissipation rate of turbulent kinetic energy directly from vertical velocity variance (O'Connor et al 2010) with temporal resolution the vertical velocity statistics product is provided, and writes the results into a netcdf file.

 ### 7) calculateHALOcloudProduct